Long Meadows

 Long Meadows is a historic home located near Hagerstown, Washington County, Maryland, United States.
-It is a two-story, brick and fieldstone dwelling, historically painted yellow with green trim.
 In 1739, Thomas Cresap was granted 400 acre which he named Long Meadows, where he is said to have erected a stone and log fort over a spring near the Marsh Run.
 Stones from the fort are said to have been used in the construction of the barn wall located on the property.

 Long Meadows was listed on the National Register of Historic Places in 1978.